Wood Pellet Market Size and Share

 By Application: Power Generation Drives Industrial Transformation

-Power generation’s share of the wood pellet market is expanding on a 7.22% CAGR through 2030.
+Power generation’s share of the wood pellet market is expanding at a 7.22% CAGR through 2030.
 Utilities retrofit coal boilers for 5-20% co-firing ratios, avoiding capital-intensive replacements and cutting SO₂ and CO₂ emissions simultaneously.
 India’s Talwandi Sabo plant illustrates this trend, building a 500 t-per-day torrefaction facility that consumes agricultural stubble and trims daily coal use by 5%.
 Co-firing also anchors the business case for torrefied products that cost more but deliver higher calorific value and better grindability.
 Meanwhile, combined heat and power systems are gaining favor in pulp, food, and chemical complexes because they generate process heat while selling surplus electricity into deregulated markets.

-Heating retains 60.4% of demand today yet its growth moderates as legacy European installations mature.
+Heating retains 60.4% of demand today, yet its growth moderates as legacy European installations mature.
 Nonetheless, district-energy networks continue to roll out high-efficiency condensing boilers that can accept premium residential pellets, lifting average selling prices.
-The interplay between these segments blurs as utilities test CHP-capable retrofits, creating a fluid opportunity set for producers that can tailor products to both industrial and community energy schemes within the wood pellet market.
+The interplay between these segments blurs as utilities test CHP-capable retrofits, creating a fluid opportunity set for producers that can tailor products to industrial and community energy schemes within the wood pellet market.

 Image © Mordor Intelligence.
 Reuse requires attribution under CC BY 4.0.

-Note: Segment share of all individual segment available on report purchase
+Note: Segment shares of all individual segments available upon report purchase

 By End-user: Commercial Sector Emerges as Growth Engine

 The residential niche is stable but competitive.
 Heat-pump adoption in Germany, France, and Italy limits new pellet boiler sales, yet existing homeowners still consume significant volumes for backup heat during winter price spikes.
 Animal bedding remains a specialized outlet that absorbs lower-grade pellets, supporting sawmill waste utilization without cannibalizing premium heating markets.
-Overall, diversified buyer profiles insulate the wood pellet market from single-sector downturns and incentivize product segmentation by grade, ash content, and durability.
+Diversified buyer profiles insulate the wood pellet market from single-sector downturns and incentivize product segmentation by grade, ash content, and durability.

 By Feedstock: Agricultural Residue Gains Momentum Amid Forest Constraints

 Emerging work on energy crops—miscanthus, switchgrass—promises consistent yields but needs multi-year planting cycles and contracts with growers.
 Sawdust blends still serve the mid-grade pellet segment, but rising construction lumber demand limits excess availability.
-The feedstock reshuffle therefore hinges on preprocessing innovation and logistics hubs that can seasonally stockpile agricultural residue, reducing moisture to below 12% for stable pellet quality.
+The feedstock reshuffle, therefore, hinges on preprocessing innovation and logistics hubs that can seasonally stockpile agricultural residue, reducing moisture to below 12% for stable pellet quality.
 These adaptations safeguard raw-material security and expand product options within the wood pellet market.

 By Grade: Torrefied Pellets Lead Premium Market Evolution

 Utility-grade pellets captured 57.5% revenue during 2024 due to cost competitiveness in large-scale power plants.
-However, torrefied black pellets, processed at roughly 275 °C, are growing at 9.25% CAGR because they handle like coal, resist water absorption, and cut milling power by half.
+However, torrefied black pellets, processed at roughly 275 °C, grow at 9.25% CAGR because they handle like coal, resist water absorption, and cut milling power by half.
 Producers see margin upside as these pellets often sell at USD 30-40 t over standard industrial product, justifying higher capex for rotary kilns and inert-atmosphere reactors.

-Market Analysis of Wood Pellet Market: Chart for Grade
+Wood Pellet Market: Market Share by Grade

 Image © Mordor Intelligence.
 Reuse requires attribution under CC BY 4.0.

-Note: Segment share of all individual segment available on report purchase
+Note: Segment shares of all individual segments available upon report purchase

 Geography Analysis

 North America remains the export backbone, supplying roughly three-quarters of U.K. imports in 2024, leveraging FSC-certified southern pine forests and rail-port networks.
 Canadian output benefits from beetle-killed pine salvage, although freight costs to Asian buyers rise with canal toll hikes.
-Currency exchange trends added volatility, pressuring Canadian margins when USD weakens.
+Currency exchange trends added volatility, pressuring Canadian margins when the USD weakens.
 Producers answer with debottlenecking projects and port partnerships to safeguard their foothold in the wood pellet market.

 Image © Mordor Intelligence.
 Reuse requires attribution under CC BY 4.0.